NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 | ID       | 2024-12-03-15:07 |
 | -------- | ---------------- |
 | **Tags** | #paper #gui      |
-## Main concepts
+## Abstract

-**Widget**: graphical object in a GUI (e.g., a button, or a dropdown)

-**Mono-event interactions**: when a widget allows the user to performe a single action (e.g., clicking, or swiping)

-**Multi-event interactions**: when a widget allows the user to performe multiple actions/interactions (e.g., zooming or drawing on a canvas)

-**Standard widget**: predictable and mono-event widgets

-**WIMP**: GUI with simple widgets, such as windows, icons, menu and pointers

-**Post-WIMP**: GUI that includes multi-event interactions and non-standard widgets
+GUIs are integral parts of software systems that require interactions from their users.
+Software testers have paid special attention to GUI testing in the last decade, and have devised techniques that are effective in finding several kinds of GUI errors.
+However, the introduction of new types of interactions in GUIs presents new kinds of errors that are not targeted by current testing techniques.
+We believe that to advance GUI testing, the community needs a comprehensive and high level GUI fault model, which incorporates all types of interactions.

+The work detailed in this paper establishes 4 contributions:
+1) A GUI [[fault model]] designed to identify and classify GUI faults.
+2) An empirical analysis for assessing the relevance of the proposed fault model against failures found in real GUIs
+3) An empirical assessment of two GUI testing tools (i.e. GUITAR and Jubula) against those failures
+4) GUI mutants we’ve developed according to our fault model.
+These mutants are freely available and can be reused by developers for benchmarking their GUI testing tools.

-==The current trend in GUI design is the shift from designing standard widgets to designing *ad hoc* widgets that can handle multi-event interactions.==
+==The current trend in GUI design is the shift from designing standard widgets to designing [[ad hoc widgets]] that can handle [[multi-event interactions]] and [[multi-modal interactions]]==

 The GUI serves:
 - aesthetics purposes
 - presents data
 - allow the user to reach his goals by performing certain actions that modify the system state

-**Multi-modal interaction**: when inputs from different modalities are combined to perform an actions (e.g., moving the mouse and speaking).
-Such interactions can be modeled as finite-state machine

-**Multi-modal fusion**: it concerns the understanding of the synchronization between the different input devices in a multi-modal interaction context

 **Direct manipulation**: aims at minimizing the mental effort required to use systems (e.g., drawing application)